 Grease a 9×13 baking pan with butter, then line with parchment paper.
 Set aside.

 In a small saucepan, heat the sugar on low heat until it’s completely melted, swirling the pan gently every 20 seconds or so.
+The sugar will start to form clumps before melting slowly.
+Be patient- this process should take 10-15 minutes- and keep an eye on it to make sure it does not burn.
 Remove from heat immediately and stir in butter.
 The mixture will violently bubble.
 You’re doing it right.

 Pour in the heavy cream and sea salt.
 Stir until everything is combined.
 Use a whisk to stir in peanut butter.